1. Backup using BackupServer.exe

 - Creating the files “FileList.txt” and “log.txt” in the “Files” directory:

-- “FileList.txt” contains a list of all ZIP files and any database files in the “Files” directory,
+- “FileList.txt” contains a list of all available backup files in the “Files” directory (ZIP archives and any older standalone “.bak” or “.fbk” files),

-- each created ZIP archive also contains a “FileList.txt” listing all backed-up paths,
+- each created ZIP archive also contains the files “Directories.txt”, “Files.txt”, and “Errors.txt”,

 - “log.txt” contains a log entry about the backup process (for example “2014-01-01 05:00:00 OK”).

-- Executing programs defined by the “runfile” parameter (sequentially).
+- Executing programs defined by the “runfile” parameter:

 - Encrypting newly created files in the “Files” directory if “key1” and “key2” are specified in the configuration.